 You need to reach your target market on all fronts, internet, social media and IRL (in real life) included.
 On top of that, because of the way social media and websites like Yelp! make it easy to leave very visible user feedback, the customer now has an amplified voice, and the marketing processes is more of a conversation.
 Be careful what you say, but don’t make the mistake of being silent and neglecting to engage at all.

 4. Digital Finance Applications

 The age of digital finance is upon us.
-Bitcoin and other cryptocurrencies are presenting new, decentralized, and entirely digital payment options for individuals and entities alike, and financial institutions are moving more and more toward the cloud and secure, online transactions.
+Bitcoin and other cryptocurrencies are presenting new, decentralized, and entirely digital payment options for individuals and entities alike.
+Financial institutions are moving more and more toward the cloud and secure, online transactions.
 Among new methods of payment, chip cards, mobile wallets, and digital invoices are replacing wired credit transactions and paper payments.

-Businesses in the modern age are going to want to remain as flexible and agile as possible, and accepting alternative forms of currency and new forms of digital payment is part of that initiative.
+Businesses in the modern age are going to want to remain as flexible and agile as possible.
+Accepting alternative forms of currency and new forms of digital payment is part of that initiative.
 Harnessing this new power, however, requires a heightened sense of responsibility.
 Anybody that accepts electronic payments must make sure they are in line with Payment Card Industry Data Security Standard (PCI DSS) compliance regulations to protect their customers’ sensitive data.